A periodicity theorem for extensions of Weyl modules: Introduction

 Here the $\Ext$ groups are taken in the category of modules over the appropriate Schur algebra.
 By a result of Donkin \cite{DoSchur1} this is the same as considering the $\Ext$ groups in the category of rational $G$-modules.

 Let us consider two special cases of (1) and their immediate implications for representations of the symmetric group $\mathfrak{S}_n$.
 Suppose $p>2$ and $r=n$.
 First, consider $i=0$.
 By applying the Schur functor to part (1), we obtain an isomorphism between Hom spaces of Specht modules where $n'=n+p^d$ (Corollary 5.1).
 This provides an answer to a question posed by Hemmer \cite[Problem 5.4]{Hem2}.
 In fact, the previous isomorphism can be generalized to higher extension groups $\Ext^i_{\mathfrak{S}_n}(S^{\mu}, S^{\la})$ by a result of Kleshchev and Nakano \cite[Theorem 6.4(b)(ii)]{KN}, if $p>3$ and $0 \le i \le p-2$.

-Second, suppose $\mu=(n)$.
+Second, suppose $\mu$ consists of one part, $\mu=(n)$.
+Then by part (1) of our theorem we have $\Ext^i_{S}(\D(\lambda), \D(n)) \simeq\Ext^i_{S'}(\D(\lambda ^+), \D(n+p^d))$ for all $i$, $\lambda$ and $p$ if $d$ satisfies $p^d>n-\lambda_1$.
 By \cite[Corollary 6.3(b)(iii)]{KN}, we obtain the following periodicity result in the cohomology of the symmetric group for $1 \le i \le 2p-4$ (Corollary 5.3).
 This provides an answer to the special case of Problem 8.3.1 of Hemmer \cite{Hem1} that corresponds to $c=(1)$.
-A related but different result has been obtained by Nagpal and Snowden \cite[Theorem 5.1]{NS} (see Remark 5.4(2)).
-The case $i=0$ follows from the explicit description of James in \cite[Theorem 24.4]{Jam} and the case $i=1$ is due to Hemmer \cite[Theorem 7.1.8]{Hem1} under the slightly stronger assumption $p^d>r$.
+A related but different result has been obtained by Nagpal and Snowden \cite[Theorem 5.1]{NS} (see Remark 5.4(2)) using the theory of FI-modules.
+Corollary 5.3 generalizes a result of James valid for $i=0$ \cite[Theorem 24.4]{Jam} and a result of Hemmer valid for $i=1$ \cite[Theorem 7.1.8]{Hem1} that was shown under the slightly stronger assumption $p^d>r$ using different methods.